-Where information is received regarding a licensed driver which indicates there may be an immediate risk to public safety, that information will be shared with the Chair of the Licensing and Public Protection Committee to consider the immediate revocation of the driver's licence.
+Where information is received regarding a licensed driver which indicates there may be an immediate risk to public safety, that information will be shared with the Chair of the Licensing and Public Protection Committee to consider the immediate suspension or revocation of the driver's licence.
 Such action to be reported to the next available Licensing and Public Protection Committee as part of the Actions Taken by the Chair between Meetings report.

-Any decision to revoke will be communicated to the driver as soon as is reasonably practicable by way of a letter, ordinarily hand delivered by Enforcement Officer(s).
+Any decision to suspend or revoke will be communicated to the driver as soon as is reasonably practicable by way of a letter, ordinarily hand delivered by Enforcement Officer(s).

 It is not possible to reinstate a licence after revocation without a successful appeal.
 In the event that the allegations are found to be completely unproven, i.e. a case of mistaken identity or other verified information which exonerates the driver completely, the matter will be put to the Chair to consider a 'fast-track' grant application, in order to grant a 'new' licence, for the duration of the remainder of the previous licence, and negating the requirement for additional tests etc. This negates the need for a costly and time-consuming appeal, and enables the driver to be back on the road in the shortest possible time.
-Matters which are less definitive will be referred to a sub-committee for consideration, notwithstanding the driver's right to appeal to the courts.
+Matters which are less definitive will be referred for consideration in accordance with the scheme of delegations, notwithstanding the driver's right to appeal to the courts.